dusk-network/docs-public/src/content/docs/getting-started/vm/counter-example.md

 Now that you have compiled the contract, you can deploy it to the Dusk blockchain.

 ## Contract State Persistence
-After trying out the above example, you may wonder, how is it possible that counter state is being persisted, although we did not do anything special with the count value.
+After trying out the above example, you may wonder, how is it possible that the counter state is being persisted, although we did not do anything special with the count value.
 Usually, smart contracts provide persistence in a form of special key-value maps, accessible via an api provided by the contract host.
-Here, we did not do anything to make the count persistent, yet it is being persistent and when we try out the contract by subsequently calling increment and read_value, we can see that the count value  is correct.
+Here, we did not do anything to make the count persistent, yet it is being persistent and when we try out the contract by subsequently calling `increment` and `read_value`, we can see that the count value is correct..

 The answer is that the entire memory of a contract gets persisted, along with contract data.
 Thus, we don't need to do anything special to make data persistent.
 As data is in memory, it will persist along with the entire memory.
-A consequence of this is the fact that you can use any data structure or data collection in you program, and it will be persisted.
+A consequence of this is the fact that you can use any data structure or data collection in your program, and it will be persisted.
 You don't need to limit yourself to a predefined set of types provided to you by the blockchain's VM runtime environment.